Best list · AI Writing Assistants

 What is the best AI grammar checker in 2026?

-Entry-level paid plans range from $7.50/mo (Rytr Starter, billed annually) to $79/mo (Writesonic Starter).
-Most general-purpose AI grammar tools fall in the $12-25/mo range: WriteHuman at $12/mo, GravityWrite Pro at $19/mo, Hypotenuse Starter at $24/mo.
+Entry-level paid plans range from $9/mo (Rytr) to $79/mo (Writesonic Starter).
+Most general-purpose AI writing tools with grammar features fall in the $9-30/mo range: Rytr at $9/mo, WriteHuman at $12/mo, GravityWrite Pro at $19/mo, RightBlogger at $29.99/mo.
 Grammarly Premium is $30/mo for comparison.
-Free tiers exist for Rytr (10K chars/mo), GravityWrite (limited), Copy.ai (2,000 words/mo), and Grammarly Free (basic grammar only).
-Expect to pay $15-35/mo for a full personal grammar stack or $80-150/mo per user for an enterprise team setup.
+Free tiers exist for Rytr (10K chars/mo) and GravityWrite (limited templates).
+Expect to pay $10-30/mo for a full personal grammar improvement stack.

 Is Grammarly still the best grammar checker?

-Are free AI grammar checkers worth using?
+Are free AI grammar tools worth using?

-Can AI grammar checkers handle academic writing?
+Can AI grammar tools handle academic writing?

-Jasper Pro at $69/mo is the strongest grammar checker for academic and technical writing in our test, with 94% tone preservation across 200 academic abstracts versus 71% for Grammarly Premium on the same corpus.
-WriteHuman at $12/mo is the right pick for AI-generated academic content that also needs to pass detection - 100% pass rate on Turnitin in our 30-essay test.
-For students on tight budgets, Rytr Starter at $7.50/mo plus WriteHuman at $12/mo covers most academic grammar plus AI-detection needs at under $20/month total.
+Jasper Pro at $69/mo is the strongest AI tool for academic and technical writing in our test, with 94% tone preservation across 200 academic abstracts versus 71% for Grammarly Premium.
+WriteHuman at $12/mo is the right pick for AI-generated academic content that also needs to pass detection — 100% pass rate on Turnitin in our 30-essay test.
+For students on tight budgets, Rytr Starter at $9/mo plus WriteHuman at $12/mo covers most academic grammar improvement plus AI-detection needs at under $25/month total.

-Can AI grammar checkers detect AI-generated text?
+Can AI grammar tools detect AI-generated text?

 Miriam Alonso